 Why should you buy this?
 You’ll get a comfortable, great-sounding headset without going broke.

 Who’s it for?
 Those on a tighter budget looking for a wireless option.

 Why we picked the PDP Afterglow AG 9+:

-Like we do for all the products we test, we put gaming headsets through the wringer.
-We judge based on their audio performance, mic performance, wearability, and, if necessary, battery life and wireless connectivity.
+Like we do for all the products we test, including PS4 headsets, we put gaming headsets through the wringer.
+We base our recommendations on our observations regarding audio quality, comfort, mic performance, and other features like wireless connectivity and battery life if applicable.
 We play games of various sound experiences to ensure the headsets will sound great during frenetic action sequences, as well as quieter moments.
-We also listen to non-gaming audio and videos, including a selection of music from various genres at differing bit rates to discern whether the headsets perform well outside of a gaming context.
+We assess audio quality by listening to music and videos.
+We use songs from various genres and try different bit rates to see how well the headphones perform in different situations.